Top blog articles

 6. Tools for Watering

 Another important step in the gardening process is keeping your plants well-watered.
 The rain is a great thing to utilize for watering, but you may need more than that sometimes.
 Get a watering can that has a removable head and enough room for filling.
 You can also get special attachments for your hose.
+If you find that a garden hose might fit your situation well, there are many great options to choose from.

 Shovels are another extremely important tool for main scale gardening.
 There are smaller shovels, such as a spade, to acquire for certain activities.
 There are also specialized shovels that you can utilize for different types of soils and special situations.
 Make sure to find a shovel that is the right height and heaviness for your strength and body size.